 But the people wanted Jesus on their own terms, and they would not bow to a King who was not to their liking, even though He was the Son of God.
 They wanted Jesus to destroy their enemies, including Rome, not their cherished sins or their hypocritical, superficial religion.
 But Jesus would not deliver them on their terms, and they would not be delivered on His.
-The words of the multitude were right, but their hearts were not.
-Jesus came in the name of the Lord not to be crowned but to be crucified.
+So, by the end of the week, they would turn on Him and demand His crucifixion.

-C. The Condemnation There were cheers but there was also condemnation.
+C. The Condemnation As Jesus entered Jerusalem, there were cheers but there was also condemnation.
 Not everyone shared in the crowd's excitement, Luke wrote that "Some of the Pharisees in the crowd said to Jesus, 'Teacher, rebuke your disciples!'"
-The Pharisees condemned the enthusiasm on general principles and they certainly didn't want Jesus proclaimed as the Messiah.
+The Pharisees condemned the enthusiasm on general principles, and they certainly didn't want Jesus proclaimed as the Messiah.
 They couldn't control the rabble, but they demanded that Jesus should.
 John 12:19 says, "So the Pharisees said to one another, 'See, this is getting us nowhere.
 Look how the whole world has gone after him!'"
 The Pharisees were afraid of Jesus and afraid of the crowd.
 If this kept up, they were going to lose their standing with the Roman rulers and their standing as the religious elite.
 Jesus didn't help when He said that the shouting was inevitable.
 "I tell you,' he replied, 'if they keep quiet, the stones will cry out.'"

-D. The Lamentation As the celebration began, there was also lamentation-tears.
+D. The Tears Not only was there celebration and condemnation, there were also tears.
 Only Luke recorded Jesus' lamentation or weeping over the city of Jerusalem on that day.
-As Jesus looked at Jerusalem, He wept loudly because it had destroyed itself.
+As Jesus looked at Jerusalem, He wept loudly because the people had ignored God.
 No matter where Jesus looked, He found cause for weeping.
 If He looked back in time, He saw how the nation had wasted its opportunities and had ignored the prophets that had come before Him.
 If He looked within, He saw spiritual ignorance and blindness in the hearts of the people.
 They should have known who He was-God had sent many messengers ahead to prepare the way.
 If He looked around, Jesus saw that religious activity had accomplished very little.
 The temple had become a den of thieves, the religious leaders were out to kill Him, and the city was filled with pilgrims celebrating a festival but with hearts filled with sin.
-Finally, if He looked ahead, He saw the terrible judgment that was coming in AD 70 when the Romans would destroy Jerusalem killing 600,000 Jews, taking others for the coliseum, and demolishing the city-"They will not leave one stone on another."
+Finally, if He looked ahead, He saw the terrible judgment that was coming in AD 70 when the Roman army would destroy Jerusalem killing 600,000 Jews, taking others for the coliseum, and demolishing the city-"They will not leave one stone on another."
 All of this horrific judgment came because Israel refused to recognize her Savior-turn to John 1:10-11.